Polygonalr/waveshare-7in5v2-rs/README.md

 # waveshare-rpi

 *This module is currently under **heavy development** and is written for code porting practice.
-You should be using [epd-waveshare](https://lib.rs/crates/epd-waveshare) instead, which supports more embedded host devices and Waveshare displays.*
+You should be using [epd-waveshare](https://docs.rs/epd-waveshare/latest/epd_waveshare/) instead, which supports more embedded host devices and Waveshare displays.*

 `waveshare-rpi` is a (unpublished) crate for Raspberry Pis to use Waveshare e-paper displays.
 Currently, it only supports the following displays, though more displays can be easily added.

+* 2.9inch flexible display
+* 5.83inch V2 display
-* 7.5inch E-Paper Display V2
+* 7.5inch E-Paper V2 display
-* *More to come?*
+* *More to come?
+Open an issue on GitHub to request for it!*

 ## Installation (cutting-edge)